ahmadbadawy89/TrunkClubService/README.md

 * Run the service on glassfish server

-# Design Criteria:
+## Design Criteria:
-# Database : embedded Java DB was used for simplicity as it is available on netbeans without any additional setup.
+ * Database : embedded Java DB was used for simplicity as it is available on netbeans without any additional setup.
-# Data Persistance: JPA was used in this project.
+ * Data Persistance: JPA was used in this project.
 I could have done it with JDBC but I prefered to try it with JPA ORM (for the sake of learning).
-# Project:
+ * Project:
-# the project consists of several layers:
+ the project consists of several layers:
-  a-Entity classes to model the data in the database (code first approach was used). b-Data Access Models for the entity classes (DAO) c-Service interface and Implementation that maps to the main functionality of the project. d-Restful Web Service Controller to control how the data is passed and through which paths.
+  * Entity classes to model the data in the database (code first approach was used).
+  * Data Access Models for the entity classes (DAO)
+  * Service interface and Implementation that maps to the main functionality of the project.
+  * Restful Web Service Controller to control how the data is passed and through which paths.
 ===========================================================================================================
 Web Service Paths:
 1-Add a todo for a username, if the username is not available a new user is created